Reduction or withdrawal of reception conditions

 4. Exhibits violent behaviour or serious disrespect of the house rules of the centre.[4]

 OFII is competent to decide on the suspension, withdrawal or refusal of material reception conditions.
-By law, only the decision of refusal of reception conditions must be written and motivated but the Council of State ruled in 2019 that this guarantee also applies to withdrawal decisions in accordance with European law.[6]
-In case of suspension, a letter stating the intention to suspend material reception conditions is sent to the asylum seeker, who then has 15 days to challenge this decision through an informal appeal (i.e. written observations).
+As required by European law, recalled by the Council of State in 2019,[5] decisions on refusal or withdrawal of material reception conditions must be written and motivated.[6]
+In case of suspension, a letter stating the intention to suspend material reception conditions is sent to the asylum seeker, who then has 15 days to challenge this decision through an informal appeal (i.e., written observations).
 All decisions relating to the refusal or withdrawal of reception conditions can be appealed before the Administrative Court under the common rules of administrative law.

 In cases of subsequent applications, some Prefectures systematically reduce reception conditions of asylum seekers.
 In Lyon, Marseille, Paris and its surroundings, no subsequent claimants can benefit from reception conditions.
 In a few cases, subsequent claimants can benefit from these conditions after demonstrating their particular vulnerability and their specific needs in terms of accommodation.
 It is also possible after these 15 days to lodge an appeal before the administrative court.[7]